Zwin-ux/Devops-test/README.md

-# CloudShop
+# Nimbus

 (this does not work yet but im making it public to put pressure to finish itt the goal for this project is to learn how to use Devops/services )

-CloudShop is a cloud-native e-commerce platform built to showcase modern DevOps, microservices, and cloud infrastructure skills.
+Nimbus is a cloud-native e-commerce platform built to showcase modern DevOps, microservices, and cloud infrastructure skills.
 It features:
 - Microservices architecture (auth, product, cart, order)
 - Kubernetes orchestration (EKS-ready, manifests in /k8s)
 - GitOps deployment with ArgoCD